Santa Sabina College

-The College is owned by the Congregation of Dominican Sisters of Eastern Australia and the Solomon Islands and located within the Archdiocese of Sydney.
+Santa Sabina College is an independent Catholic school jointly owned by Dominican Education Australia.
+Prior to 2024, the College was owned by the Congregation of Dominican Sisters of Eastern Australia and the Solomon Islands.
 The College is affiliated with the Association of Heads of Independent Schools of Australia (AHISA), the Junior School Heads Association of Australia (JSHAA) and an affiliate member of the Association of Heads of Independent Girls' Schools (AHIGS).
 The College Principal is Paulina Skerman.

 History

 Eight Dominican sisters arrived from Ireland in 1867, to establish schools for Catholic children in New South Wales.
 Subsequently 6.5 acre of land and a house in Strathfield were purchased from a wine-grower, Harold Lindeman.
 Santa Sabina College was established on this site in January 1894, with seven day students.
 The first three boarders were enrolled in April of that same year.

 Although the College saw its first student matriculate in 1906, it was not officially recognised as a secondary school until 1912, with the passing of the New South Wales Bursary Act.
 Organised sport was first introduced in 1918, with Tennis the most popular sport at the time.

 In 1936, Santa's most prominent building, Holyrood—originally built as Illyria by industrialist Charles Hoskins in the early 1890s—was purchased from William Adams of the Tattersall's Hotel.
 The carved sandstone facade came from the City Bank building in Moore Street (now Martin Place).
 This building was used as the College boarding house until boarding ceased in 1976.
 The building now houses the College music department.
 The Del Monte property, located across the road from the College, was leased in 1949, with the first primary school students taking up residence later that year.
 In 1950, the owner of the property, Mary Bailey, died, leaving the property to the Sisters.
 Del Monte was subsequently renamed Santa Maria del Monte.
 Santa Maria del Monte was expanded in 1968, with the purchase of Lauriston, which had been the home of the Presbyterian Ladies' College, Sydney during the Second World War.
 This purchase provided the school with a sports ground and additional classrooms.

 In 1991 the campus was used as the backdrop for the Australian TV series Brides of Christ.

 1996 saw the establishment of the Out of School Hours Centre (OOSH), and in 1997, a property at Tallong was purchased for outdoor education.
 In 1998, Mary Bailey House was opened as an Early Childhood Centre, and in 2002 classes for Years 6 and 7 commenced at the middle school campus, Martin De Porres.

 Santa Sabina is recognised as an employer of choice for women by the Equal Opportunity for Women in the Workplace Agency.